mixedconnections/vimrc/README.md

     ln -s mixedconnections/.vimrc ~/.vimrc

 Then use your favorite plugin manager or download the [`colors/sublimemonokai.vim`](https://raw.githubusercontent.com/erichdongubler/vim-sublime-monokai/master/colors/sublimemonokai.vim) file and move it into your colors folder.
-Vim Monokai color scheme that tries to be as faithful as possible to Sublime's Monokai syntax highlighting
+Vim Monokai color scheme tries to be as faithful as possible to Sublime's Monokai syntax highlighting